 This feature provides the ability to evaluate the compliance of targets and systems as they relate to business best practices for configuration, security and storage.
 To support this functionality, a framework is provided for defining compliance frameworks, compliance standards and compliance standard rules.
 The feature also recommends configuration changes that will bring your targets and systems into compliance.

 Oracle database configuration data can now be managed within the new configuration and compliance standards frameworks.
 Changes for database storage and configuration data collection and compliance area and converting storage and configuration policies to Compliance Standards.

 The following sections provide an overview of the features of compliance management:

-A compliance framework can be used to represent a framework such as Control Objectives for Information and related Technology (COBIT) or Payment Card Industry (PCI).
 A compliance framework is an industry-specified best practices guideline that deals with the underlying IT infrastructure, applications, business services and processes, and how they are organized, managed, and monitored.
 Compliance frameworks are hierarchical to allow for direct representation of these industry frameworks.

 For information about defining a compliance framework and examples of compliance frameworks, see the Oracle Enterprise Manager Cloud Control Extensibility Programmer's Reference.

 A compliance framework maps to a set of compliance standards that perform a collection of checks following broadly accepted best practices to ensure that IT infrastructure, applications, business services and processes are organized, configured, managed, and monitored correctly.
 A compliance standard evaluation can provide information related to platform compatibility, known issues affecting other customers with similar configurations, security vulnerabilities, patch recommendations, and more.
 Customers can run an evaluation of compliance standards in order to learn about how they can bring their systems into compliance with recommended best practices and improve the stability and security of their systems.